 As part of our ongoing efforts to ensure AESSEAL New York Stadium is a safe and enjoyable environment for all supporters, Rotherham United would like to remind supporters of some key safety messages for home games.

-Along with other clubs in the Premier League and the EFL, Rotherham United have recently reviewed our counter terrorism procedures.
+Along with other clubs in the Premier League and the EFL, Rotherham United continually review our counter terrorism procedures.

-All clubs have been given guidance from the Police and government bodies to try and reduce the threat of any incidents occurring, and as a result Rotherham United implemented some new policies in December last year.
+All clubs have been given guidance from the Police and government bodies to try and reduce the threat of any incidents occurring, and as a result Rotherham United implemented some new policies.

 It is important that supporters take note of the advice below and do all they can to assist stadium staff.

-All of the measures taken by the club are to ensure supporter safety and we would like to thank you for your understanding and co-operation as we look forward to this weekend’s South Yorkshire derby.
+All of the measures taken by the club are to ensure supporter safety and we would like to thank you for your understanding and co-operation.

 Bag Searches/Arrive early

-Bag searches will be again in operation this weekend, we advise supporters to arrive early to avoid an unnecessary queues at the turnstiles.
+Bags will be searched at every match and we advise supporters to arrive early to avoid an unnecessary queues at the turnstiles.
 Whilst we will do everything to get supporters in as quickly as possible, we will not compromise standards with our searching policies, therefore we strongly advise that you arrive early.